How To Store Almond Flour (& Does It Go Bad)

 The longer you can keep bought almond flour unopened, the longer it will last.
 So only open it when you need to.

-Next, how long it will last depends which option above you chose to store it.
-For example, an unopened bag in the pantry can last 2 – 4 months after its best before date.
+Next, how long it will last depends on which option you chose to store it.
+For example, an unopened bag in the pantry can last 2 – 4 months after its best-before date.
 In the freezer, it can last 12-24 months.

-It’s worth remembering that a best before date is simply that – the date that manufacturers’ believe their products is best before.
-It doesn’t mean the product isn’t safe to use afterwards.
+It’s worth remembering that a best-before date is simply that – the date that manufacturers believe their products are best before.
+It doesn’t mean the product isn’t safe to use afterward.

-In the table below, you can find how long your almond flour can generally last past its best before date depending how it is stored.
+In the table below, you can find how long your almond flour can generally last past its best-before date depending on how it is stored.

 Read our full guide to how long almond flour lasts here.